New Jersey Route 26: Route 26 is designated

 In 1927, about 24 years after the Trenton and New Brunswick Turnpike was revert to the state for future usage, the New Jersey State Highway Department designated the entire alignment from the Trenton-Morrisville Bridge in Trenton to the area around the Mile Run Brook in New Brunswick as a part of State Highway Route 26.
 The designation, assigned as part of the 1927 state highway renumbering covered the current alignments of most of U.S. Route 1 from Trenton (including its business loop) to where Route 26 turned onto Livingston Avenue.
 From there, Route 26 continued along Livingston Avenue past Nassau Street and into the city of New Brunswick, ending near an intersection with State Highway Route S-28 (George Street).
 Construction of the new highway continued northward, with a portion of the highway still unconstructed by June 1930, a 2 mi portion near the Adams train station and part of Livingston Avenue still was not constructed to full state standards.

 Route 26 along with State Highway Route 25 soon became high-use routes to get drivers from Philadelphia to New York via New Brunswick as the large high-speed roadway.
 In the 1927 renumbering, a connection from Route 26 to Route 25 was also assigned, bypassing to the south of New Brunswick.
 This route was designated as State Highway Route S-26, a route completely concurrent with U.S. Route 1.
-In 1931, the State Highway Department contracted plans for a new bridge over the Delaware and Raritan Canal near Barker's Basin.
+In 1931, the State Highway Department contracted plans for a new bridge over the Delaware and Raritan Canal near Bakers Basin.
 Although Route 26 was considered the longest straight section of highway in the state, the new freeway would get rid of a dangerous S-curve along the highway.
 On January 30, 1932, the State Highway Department opened the newly constructed Calhoun Street Extension to traffic.
 This new freeway, designated as part of Route 26, was constructed as a bypass of the business districts in Trenton and Morrisville, Pennsylvania with a new traffic circle from the Route 26 mainline (now the Brunswick Circle).
 Calhoun Street was realigned in the process to help make traffic flow.